3 Tips for Effective Listening

 Have you ever been frustrated by someone who doesn’t listen?
 Listening is a wonderful gift.
 It doesn’t cost anything to listen better–just a little time and your attention.
 Being heard makes employees feel motivated, involved, and successful.

 However, effective listening is too often lacking in business.
 In this post, Dr. David Rowan, Vice President of Organizational Consulting at Psychological Associates, shares 3 simple, actionable tips for effective listening.
 Learn to employ these and you will make your coworkers more motivated, energized, and productive.

 How To Improve Listening

 Studies show that the average person only listens with 25% efficiency.
 And that effective leaders listen 40% better than ineffective leaders.

-If you’re a graduate of our Leadership Through People Skills workhop, you’re familiar with the Five-Step Format.
+If you’re a graduate of our Leadership Through People Skills workshop, you’re familiar with the Five-Step Format.
 But what’s the last time you’ve really committed to an impactful Step 2?
-(You’ll recall that this is where you solicit the other person’s thoughts using probes appropriate to the situation.)
-David’s here to help you recommit to that essential part of every successful interaction with tips for effective listening.
+(You’ll recall that this is the listening step.
+You solicit the other person’s thoughts using probes appropriate to the situation.)
+David is here to help you recommit to that essential part of every successful interaction with tips for effective listening.

 Hi, I am David Rowan, a psychologist and consultant at Psychological Associates, and this is your Q4 minute.
 It’s January, which has a lot of people thinking about New Year’s resolutions.
 How about a resolution to be a great listener?

-So, in 2019, to be a great listener and do a great step two, use all your probes.
-Thanks for watching our tips for more effective listening.
+So to be a great listener and do a great step two, use all your probes.
+Thanks for your attention to our tips for more effective listening.

-Thanks, David!
-If you loved this reminder, sign up for more leadership tips from our experts.
+And finally, we invite you to sign up for more leadership tips from our experts.